QualiSystems/Cloudshell-L1-Migration/cloudshell-l1-migration/README.md

 Requirements
 ======================
 1. Windows CloudShell 7 or higher
-1. New L1 driver already installed (no need for creating any resources using it)
+1. New L1 driver must be already installed (no need for creating any resources using it)

 Installation
 ======================